 You can't cure a common cold.
 The best thing you can do is prevent catching the virus that causes the common cold.

-For in-depth information, see WebMD's 12 Natural Ways to Prevent a Cold.
+For in-depth information, see WebMD's 8 Natural Tips to Prevent a Cold.

 Common Cold Prevention at School